spartako-bitshares/node-bitshares/README.md

 API wrapper for bitshares toolkit in nodejs.

-Start the bitshares_client using this command:
+Start the bitshares node using this command:

 ```
 $ ./bitshares_client  --rpcuser user  --rpcpassword pass --server --httpport 4000
 ```

-the createClient method create the rpc client
+createClient method return the rpc client for communicating with bitshares node
 ```js
 var bitshares = require('bitshares');